Sonu Ke Titu Ki Sweety

 Upon release, Sonu Ke Titu Ki Sweety became a surprise blockbuster and broke several box-office records for a low budget film with no established stars.
 It entered the 100 Crore Club in India net.
-The film grossed ₹152–156 crore in its lifetime theatrical run, emerging as a humongous box office success.
+The film grossed ₹152–156 crore in its lifetime theatrical run, emerging as a huge box office success.
 It is one of the highest-grossing Bollywood films of 2018.

 Plot

 Titu is grief-stricken as his girlfriend Pihu refuses to talk to him.
 Sonu, his best friend tells him she is not meant for him, as Titu is loving and caring while Pihu is possessive and callous.
 Sonu gives an ultimatum to Titu to choose between Pihu and him and Titu chooses him, breaking up with Pihu.

 Six months later, during a meal, the Sharmas tell Titu that a family is interested in getting him married to their caring and sensitive daughter, Sweety, who is seemingly the 'ideal partner'.
 Sonu finds this very fishy but admits to Titu that she seems nice.
-He later finds out Sweety was going to marry another man, Rahul but that didn't work out as she was dominating, possessive, and once even drunk and created a scene in Goa.
+He later finds out Sweety was going to marry another man, Rahul but that didn't work out as he was dominating, possessive, and once even drunk and created a scene in Goa.
+The family inquires Sweety about the incident in which she clarifies.

 On the engagement night, Sonu begins warming up to the idea of Titu and Sweety's wedding.
-However, she reveals to him in person that she is a gold digger and challenges him she will throw him out of Titu's life and home very soon.
+However, she reveals to him in person that she is a control freak and warns him that he will be first one she intends to throw out of Titu's life and home.
 Sonu confides in Titu's grandfather Ghasitaram about the revelation.
 They bet between themselves to see if he can save Titu from Sweety.
 Titu is now engaged to Sweety.